-Old Timberline and Sidings Rail Trails is a 37km, grade 1 hike located in the Cambray State Forest, Western Australia.
-The hike should take around 2 days to complete.
+Old Timberline and Sidings Rail Trails is a 37km, grade 4 hike in Cambray State Forest, Western Australia.
+This hike typically takes 2 days to complete.

 The 22 kilometre, Old Timberline Trail, located near Nannup, south of Perth, Western Australia, is a two day walk or one day cycle with an overnight hut on the bend of St John Brook.
 This scenic trail ranges from windy walk trail to old timber roads.